American College of Preventive Medicine

-Founded in 1954 and chartered as a non-profit organization in 1956, the American College of Preventive Medicine (ACPM) is an American physicians' organization focused on practice, research, publication, and teaching of evidence-based preventive medicine.
+The American College of Preventive Medicine (ACPM) is an American non-profit organization focused on practice, research, publication, and teaching of evidence-based preventive medicine.
 It publishes the American Journal of Preventive Medicine, which is their official journal.

+ACPM is a member of the Adult Vaccine Access Coalition (AVAC), the CDC Coalition and the Coalition for Health Funding, and a partner of the National Foundation for Infectious Diseases (NFID).

 Background

 In 1954, ACPM was established to provide a supportive home for the increasing number of preventive medicine board-certified physicians.
 Two years later, it became chartered as a non-profit organization.

 ACPM has more than 2,700 members who are working worldwide in science research, government and healthcare services.
 ACPM provides a vibrant platform for knowledge sharing among specialists in preventive medicine, and offers training programs for research, information, and opportunities for ongoing professional growth.

 Preventive Medicine is a distinct medical specialty recognized by the American Board of Medical Specialties.
 A specialist in Preventive Medicine focuses on the health of individuals and defined populations in order to protect, promote and maintain health and well-being, and to prevent disease, disability and premature death.
 They may be a specialist in Aerospace Medicine, Occupational Medicine, or Public Health & General Preventive Medicine.